AGM

 Our AGM is more than a meeting - it's an opportunity to look back with gratitude, look ahead with faith, and participate in the life of our church in a meaningful way.
-All are welcome to attend and we hope you'll join us in person or online.
+All are welcome to attend and we hope you'll join us in person or online (see below for more information about the online option).

-At this year's AGM, we'll be giving a financial update, affirming three new elders, sharing some new initiatives, and having a time of Q&A.
+At this year's AGM, we'll be giving a financial update, affirming two new elders - Glen McMillan and Mike Carmody - (scroll down to read their bios), sharing some new initiatives, and having a time of Q&A.

 If you have questions ahead of time, please email them to Kevin Lloyd, Operations Director, at klloyd@lakesidechurch.ca.